 Architecture: 2 Year Program, MARCH

-for the Master of Architecture in Architecture, 2 Year Program Concentration
+for the degree of Master of Architecture in Architecture, 2 Year Program Concentration

 2-year Professional Master of Architecture Degree

-Candidates admitted with full status to the two-year professional degree program must complete at least 62 hours of graduate work.
-Candidates admitted with full status may complete the program in two years of full-time academic study.
+Students admitted to the two-year professional degree program must complete at least 62 credit hours of graduate work, typically completed in two years of full-time study.

 The School of Architecture, together with the graduate programs of computer science, urban and regional planning, and civil and environmental engineering, offers graduate programs leading to the following joint degrees: Master of Architecture and Master of Computer Science, Master of Architecture and Master of Urban Planning, and Master of Architecture and Master of Science in Civil and Environmental Engineering (Construction Engineering and Management) (Structures).